 The seclusive himalayan Kingdom of Bhutan is certainly becoming on the bucket list of many travellers.
 Due to its unique regulations, the Kingdom of Bhutan is hoping to preserve its authenticity and do things differently than everywhere else in the world.
-If, like many others, you are interested in travelling to Bhutan (as you should!) then here is YPT’s guide to this fabulous destination.
+If, like many others, you are interested in travelling to Bhutan (as you should!) then here is YPT’s travel guide to Bhutan.

 Getting to Bhutan